Methodology

 The check is automatically scored and the results are made available to schools once the assessment window closes.

-Further information about the assessment can be found in the Multiplication tables check assessment framework and the Multiplication tables check administration guidance.
+Further information about the assessment can be found in the Multiplication tables check assessment framework (opens in a new tab) and the Multiplication tables check administration guidance (opens in a new tab).

 Data collection and processing